 I did feel like my phone was secure, but I noticed it wobble a little more than the mount that used both a stickers and a magnet, so I preferred the FLOVEME mount to this one, though if you want to move your webcam around a bit, you might prefer this one.

-These let you rest your iPhone in place, rather than holding it securely.
-As such, they’re easy to get your iPhone in and out of, but they will wobble when you type.
-I found it was more difficult to get a good angle when using this slotted holder than with any other mount, as the iPhone couldn’t be adjusted as easily with these mounts, and would often fall into a different position, anyway.
+These let you rest your phone in place, rather than holding it securely.
+As such, they’re easy to get your phone in and out of, but they will wobble when you type.
+I found it was more difficult to get a good angle when using this slotted holder than with any other mount, as the phone couldn’t be adjusted as easily with these mounts, and would often fall into a different position, anyway.

 The slotted holder attaches to the computer with a very sturdy clip.
 I was able to attach this to my iMac, but given the curved back of the computer, leaving it there for a long period of time might cause it to ping off unexpectedly.
 I didn’t even want to try using this clip with my laptop, as the clip attachment is so tight that it felt like it could damage the screen.

 I tried using a gimbal as a webcam, but it was a pretty impractical choice.
 The height of the gimbal isn’t adjustable, so you’ll either end up with your camera too high, or too low for your screen (as the image above shows, this works a little better with a laptop than a desktop, but neither is ideal).
-Yes, your gimbal will keep your iPhone stabilised while it’s being held, but, provided you're not moving your webcam around while you're talking, there really isn’t any benefit to this feature for webcam purposes.
-Additionally, the gimbal I used periodically turned itself off, causing the iPhone to drop down, and inserting an iPhone X Plus into the gimbal kept triggering SOS calls.
+Yes, your gimbal will keep your phone stabilised while it’s being held, but, provided you're not moving your webcam around while you're talking, there really isn’t any benefit to this feature for webcam purposes.
+Additionally, the gimbal I used periodically turned itself off, causing the phone to drop down, and inserting an iPhone XS Max into the gimbal kept triggering SOS calls.
 You’d also need to keep your gimbal charged in advance of your calls.